Inhibited sexual excitement; Sex - orgasmic dysfunction; Anorgasmia

 The symptom of orgasmic dysfunction is being unable to reach orgasm, taking longer than you want to reach orgasm, or having only unsatisfying orgasms.

 A complete medical history and physical examination needs to be done, but results are almost always normal.
-If the problem began after starting a medication, this should be discussed with the doctor who prescribed the drug.
+If the problem began after starting a medication, this should be discussed with the health care provider who prescribed the drug.
 A qualified specialist in sex therapy may be helpful.

 Treatment can involve education, cognitive behavioral therapy, teaching orgasm by focusing on pleasurable stimulation, and directed masturbation.